Dancing My Mind (only 11th of october)

 11.45 – 12.45 Lunch

-12.45 - 13.45 Workshop Joakim Stephenson: Well-Being in Motion: Rethinking the Traditional Dance Class
+12.45 - 13.45 Well-Being in Motion: Rethinking the Traditional Dance Class through an artistic lens, workshop with Joakim Stephenson

-With Jennifer Cumming, Joakim Stephenson, Sanna Nordin Bates and others.
+With Jennifer Cumming, Joakim Stephenson, Sanna Nordin Bates, Sebastian Michanek.

 Moderator: Jan Åström